Locations:

 How do I take care of myself?

-There are several types of amyloidosis, which means there isn’t a one-size-fits-all approach to managing amyloidosis.
-Ask your healthcare provider about steps that make sense for you:
+There are several types of amyloidosis, which means there isn’t a one-size-fits-all approach to managing this condition.
+Ask your healthcare provider about steps that make sense for you.

 When should I see my healthcare provider?